The resources, tips & humbling advice on the path of entrepreneurship

 Who should put on the entrepreneurial cape?

 I’ll tell it to you straight; this path isn’t for everyone.
-Even though I thought it was for me, there were many times where I was overwhelmed, tired, frustrated, lacking confidence, funds, and knowledge to the point where I thought, “I should never have started this!
+Even though I thought it was for me, there were many times where I was overwhelmed, tired, frustrated, lacked confidence, funds, and knowledge to the point where I thought, “I should never have started this!
 This is too bleep bleeping hard!”

 I’m sorry to tell you this, but even the most fantastic business owners have this thought every now and then.
 Now I’m not saying that I am a fantastic business owner; what I am saying is that everyone feels this way at some (or multiple) points.

 If you’re not scared off, then let’s go deeper.
-Starting your own business is for you if you have a burning passion for something, and you want to share it with others.
+Starting your own online business is for you if you have a burning passion for something, and you want to share it with others.
 Or if you have a fantastic new product, or if you’re going to do something in a completely different way than anyone else.

-Starting your own business isn’t for you if you just simply don’t like your job.
+Starting your own online business isn’t for you if you just simply don’t like your job.
 You need a much stronger reason than this to get through all the challenges you will face!

-Boss Moms are, and female entrepreneurs are on the rise!
+Female entrepreneurs are on the rise!

 The good news is that female entrepreneurs are killing it these days!
 I did a great piece where I interviewed some aspiring boss moms and some very well respected women (in the online industry) and asked them about their money goals.
 It was a sneak peek behind the curtain of their business, and it was truly inspirational!